isabella232/kendo-react-animation/docs/slide/index.md

 ### Disable Slide-Out Animation

 The Slide component allows you to disable the hiding animation, which will result in an instant element hiding.
-To disable the slide-out animation, define the [`animateOnSlideOut`]({% slug api_slide_kendouiforreact %}#animateonslideout-booleandefault-false) option to `false`.
+To disable the slide-out animation, set the [`animateOnSlideOut`]({% slug api_slide_kendouiforreact %}#animateonslideout-booleandefault-false) option to `false`.

 By default, the slide-out animation is disabled.